obsproject/rfcs/accepted/0015-virtual-camera-support.md

     * It informs the user that the output is not started yet, and needs to be started before output will be sent from OBS.
     * It is aesthetically pleasing such that, if the output is accidentally sent to viewers (for example, if the user fails to start the virtual output before joining a Zoom call), it is not unnecessarily gaudy or technical.
     * It requires minimal localization, or provides a way to localize any displayed text on the image
+* The auto-config tool is updated to include "outputting to a virtual camera" as their primary use case, with reasonable recommendations.
+Since this doesn't require testing encoding or bandwidth settings, the resolution should be set to 1920x1080 and frame rate set to 30FPS.
+* A new command line flag `--startvirtualcam` is added, which starts the virtual cam automatically when OBS is started.

 ## Platform specific implementations